sunandanbarman/AlgorithmsImplementation/README.md

 8. Sieve of Eratosthenes implementation

+9. Simple Balanced expression checker in Java using Stack.
+This was asked to me in coding round for Moziila firefox.
+I felt it would be be a good practice to do it in Java.
+I can't give out exact question detail because I don't remember :)

+10. 3-way quick sort

+11. Non recursive quicksort using stack

 The algorithms added/ to be added will/ do cover a variety of areas, such as graph theory, computational geometry etc.
 Major inspiration for dynamic algorithms solutions taken from CLRS book